biogeochemistry/LakeTranRS/simulations/04_5x5x5x5/README.md

 4 | 5 | 2 | 2 | 174
 5 | 5 | 2 | 2 | 175
 5 | 5 | 3 | 2 | 200

+Likely reason is an error related to the solving P partitions in the old MyLake.

 # Responses